 The principle shows how the eye moves along an orientation axis from left to right until

-it reaches the lower right corner.
+the lower right corner.
 Design elements that lie along the diagonal receive the most attention.
-Elements that lie outside the diagonal receive less attention.
+Elements

-Gutenberg principle.
-You should place your buttons at the end of the user’s scan path when they are ready to perform an action.
+The optimal placement of buttons follows the Gutenberg principle.
+You should place your buttons at the end of the user’s scan path when they are ready to perform an

 Buttons are used when you are performing an action, such as: "submit", "create new", "upload", etc.

 The size of your button is particularly important for mobile designs.
-Making a button too big will lead to a visually charged screen, while a button that is too small cannot be clicked on by a normal finger.
+Making a button too big will lead to a

 MIT’s Touch Lab published a study back in 2003 that found most fingertips to be 8 – 10mm wide.